 P25 is a spectacular asphalted road with a length of 329 km, located in the Komi Republic of Russia.

 Extreme 4x4 track located in the western Caucasus mountain range, in Kabardino-Balkaria and Karachay–Cherkessia of Russia, near the border with Georgia, climbing up to the Garabashi (also known as Botchki) huts, at an elevation of 3.851 m (12,634 ft) above the sea level.
-It's one of the top#50 highest mountain roads in Europe.
+It's one of the highest mountain roads of Europe.

 Stretching almost 7,000 miles from St Petersburg to Vladivostok, the Trans-Siberian Highway is the name for a network of federal highways that span the width of Russia from the Baltic Sea of the Atlantic Ocean to the Japan Sea of the Pacific Ocean.
 It’s one of the longest roads in the world across some of the toughest environments and terrain around.